 Why we work in Ethiopia

 Literacy and learning are essential to help people escape from poverty and to contribute to improved health and community development, but Ethiopia faces many challenges.
-Adult literacy is low, as are enrolment levels in primary and secondary schools.
-Less girls than boys attend school, and many children walk long distances over difficult terrain to attend schools that are under-resourced, with crowded classrooms and poorly trained teachers.
+Adult literacy is low, as is enrolment levels in secondary schools.
+Many children walk long distances over difficult terrain to attend schools that are under-resourced, with crowded classrooms and poorly trained teachers.